 Additive/Variant Analysis: Although women bring some distinct qualities to leadership, it’s inappropriate to generalize that women are in a better position to lead in the 21st century.
 It would be fair to state that those leaders (whether men or women) wo possess the aforementioned qualities have advantage over others.
 On another note, the essential qualities that have been prescribed may hold true only to a given context.

-Contextualization: My study shall slightly take into consideration the unique qualities that men and women bring to the era of digitalization.
+Contextualization: My study shall slightly consider the unique qualities that men and women bring to the era of digitalization.

 Source Six: